Add Helm Repository Artifact Servers

 The type of server where the repo is hosted.

-- If you select an option other than HTTP Server, such as Amazon S3 or GCS (Google Cloud Storage), you will need a Cloud Provider for that account.
-For more information, see AWS S3 and Google Cloud Storage and Google Cloud Storage (GCS).
+If you select an option other than HTTP Server, such as Amazon S3 or GCS (Google Cloud Storage), you will need a Cloud Provider for that account.
+For more information, see Add Cloud Providers.

 Step 4: Repository URL